Automating Cryptographic Protocol Language Generation from Structured Specifications: Security properties

-Our first attempt to model security properties models correctness, as opposed to the automatised executability in the case of Tamarin~\cite{arnaboldi2019poster}.
-They are similar properties: the former checks if a {\em final} condition is met after a honest execution of the protocol (e.g. for a key agreement protocol, all parties must share the same key), the latter simply checks whether all the rules\footnote{Tamarin uses multiset rewriting and the protocol algorithms are split into labelled transitions called rules.} describing the protocol can run in the desired order.
+Our first attempt to model security properties models correctness in ProVerif and executability in the case of Tamarin.
+They are similar properties: the former checks if a {\em final} condition is met after a honest execution of the protocol (e.g. for a key agreement protocol, all parties must share the same key), the latter simply checks whether all the rules (Tamarin uses multiset rewriting rules to specify the protocol) describing the protocol can run in the desired order.
 Thus, correctness may fail even if executability holds.
-Also, correctness is a traditional security property, while executability is mostly used as a self-check that the code is not affected by (major) errors.
+While correctness is a traditional security property, executability can be considered an extremely weak property~\cite{basin2018formal} that only shows that the model can run to completion; so, it is mostly used as a self-check that the model in Tamarin is not affected by (major) errors.